SolaceLabs/asyncapi-importer-rest/README.md

 # Solace REST AsyncAPI Importer for Event Portal
-This project provides the ability to import AsyncApi specs into Solace Event Portal utilizing a RESTful web service.
+This project provides the ability to import [AsyncApi](https://www.asyncapi.com/) specs into [Solace Event Portal](https://solace.com/products/portal/) utilizing a RESTful web service.

 ## What is imported
+The AsyncApi importer identifies objects in your AsyncApi spec files and imports them to corresponding objects in Solace Event Portal.
 - AsyncApi Schemas &rarr; Event Portal Schema Objects
 - Parameters with value lists &rarr; Event Portal Enums
 - Channel + Message Definitions - with Schemas and Enums &rarr; Event Portal Events